-- TalkBack.
-Controls spoken feedback for visually impaired users. - Magnification gestures.
+TalkBack.
+Controls spoken feedback for visually impaired users.

+- Magnification gestures.
 Turn on to zoom in and out as well as magnify what's under your finger.
 (For users with low vision) - Large text.
-Check to increase the text size on all your tablet's screens.
-(For users with low vision) - This option changes the font size to the largest available.
+Check to increase the text size on all your phone's screens.
+(For users with low vision) This option changes the font size to the

+This option changes the font size to the largest available.
 For more fine-grained control over font size, go to Settings > Display > Font size.
-Note that this setting does not apply to the Google Chrome app it has its own text scaling control. - Auto-rotate screen.
-Check to have the screen rotate automatically when you change the tablet's orientation. - Speak passwords.
-Check to get spoken feedback while typing passwords. - If this option is not checked, you will need a headset to hear the letters you type for passwords. - Text-to-Speech output.
-Lets you specify text-to-speech engine details and speech rate.
+Note that this setting does not apply to the Google Chrome app - it has its own text scaling control.

+- Auto-rotate screen.
+Check to have the screen rotate automatically when you change the phone's orientation. - Speak passwords.
+Check to get spoken feedback while typing passwords.
+If this option is not checked, you will need a headset to hear the letters you type for passwords. - Text-to-Speech output.
+Lets you specify text-to-speech engine details and speech rate. - Touch & hold delay.
+Lets you adjust the delay required for the phone to notice
-- Touch & hold delay.
-Lets you adjust the delay required for the tablet to notice that you're touching and holding an item (for example, to move an app to a Home screen). - Enhance web accessibility.
-Enable this option to have Chrome-Vox provide spoken feedback as you browse and interact with web sites and apps.

-To make sure specialized accessibility apps work correctly on your tablet, be sure to turn on this option.
+- that you're touching and holding an item (for example, to move an app to a Home screen). - Enhance web accessibility.
+Enable this option to have ChromeVox provide spoken feedback as you browse and interact with web sites and apps.
+To make sure specialized accessibility apps work correctly on your phone, be sure to turn on this option.